MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Configuring-Microsoft-Dynamics-NAV-Web-Client-by-Modifying-the-Web.config-File.md

 -   `[NAVServerInstanceName]` with the name of the server instance, such as **[!INCLUDE[nav_server_instance_md](includes/nav_server_instance_md.md)]**.
 -   `[KeyName]` with the name of the setting.
 Refer to the next section in this article.
 -   `[KeyValue]` with the new value of the setting.

+When you are done, restart IIS.
+The changes will not take effect until you restart IIS.

 ## Settings in the navsettings.json file
 The following table describes the settings that are available in the [!INCLUDE[web_server_settings_file_md.md](includes/web_server_settings_file_md.md)].